polkadot-fellows/RFCs/text/0017-coretime-market-redesign.md

 The remaining 7 days of a sales cycle serve as a settlement period, where participants have ample time to trade Coretime on secondary markets before the onset of the next `BULK_PERIOD`.
 This proposal makes no assumptions about the structure of these markets, because they are entirely operated on the social layer and handled directly by buyers and sellers.
 In this context, maintaining restrictions on the resale of renewed cores in the secondary market appears unjustified.
 In fact, such constraints could be harmful in cases where the primary market does not fully achieve efficiency. **We therefore propose lifting all restrictions on the resale or slicing of cores in the secondary market.**

+#### New Track: Coretime Admin

+To be able to react quickly, we suggest that the parameters of the model are directly accessible by governance.
+These include:

+- `P_MIN`
+- `K`
+- `MIN_INCREMENT`
+- `TARGET_CONSUMPTION_RATE`
+- `PENALTY`

+This track should allow us to adjust the parameters in a timely manner, within the duration of a `BULK_PERIOD`, so that the changes can take effect before the next period begins.

 ### Benefits of this System
 - The introduction of a single price, the `CLEARING_PRICE`, provides an anchor for all Coretime markets.
 This is a preventative measure against the possible divergence and mismatch of prices, which could inadvertently lead to a situation where existing tenants secure cores at significantly below-market rates.